 Tschekelnock (1,892 m) from the Windische Höhe

-The path leads mostly shaded through the forest to the summit above the tree line.
+The path mostly leads shaded through the forest to the summit above the treeline.
 The beautiful panoramic view deserves more hikers.

 Suggestion